Purian23/dms_copr/dms/SETUP_GUIDE.md

 ### Build Fails: "Nothing provides matugen"
 - You forgot to package matugen or add external Copr
-- Add matugen Copr to external repositories in dms-shell project
+- Add matugen Copr to external repositories in dms project

 ### Build Fails: "Nothing provides dgop"
 - You forgot to add dgop Copr as external repository
-- Go to dms-shell project settings → External repositories → Add `copr://<username>/dgop`
+- Go to dms project settings → External repositories → Add `copr://purian23/dgop`

 ### rpkg macros not working in dms-git.spec
 - Make sure `rpkg-util` is in buildroot packages